Reading with Multilingual Learners

 What Educators Can Do

 Educators can ensure that multilingual learners are included in literacy programs by expanding reading instruction to intentionally incorporate and build upon the strengths that they bring to the classroom.
 This involves creating learning environments and designing instructional strategies that leverage MLs unique perspectives and experiences to foster deeper understanding and engagement in reading.
 By doing so, educators can support all students, including MLs, in becoming successful, confident readers.
+Collaboration between ELA and ESL/bilingual teachers is also essential.
 See the Tools and Resources section below for WIDA-developed support in this work.

 Building on Assets